mrllanes/Portfolio/README.md

 # Michael Llanes Portfolio

 Hello and welcome.
 My name is Michael Llanes and you have found my online portfolio.
-Please feel free to read about me and all things that I am.
+Please feel free to read about me and all things that I am (that was not a typo).

 ## Online Portfolio Gallery